 For United States residents, please review your state’s regulations on the legality of the purchase and use of hemp or marijuana products as many states have legal limitations.
 For non-US residents, please refer to your local and national regulations.

 Cannabis has been a part of human culture for many millennia.
 Varying uses of the plant have been recognized in ancient Egypt, ancient China, and ancient Greece.
 And, despite many thousands of years of known use, many people still believe that cannabis is harmful or otherwise dangerous.
 According to available research, however, it is quite the opposite.

 If you are one of those people still afraid of cannabis, I ask that you let down your guard to read this gamer guide to cannabis—an objective background of the plant and its molecules.
 And, if you are already in support of cannabis, then I hope you are able to learn something new.

 Cannabis sativa is the plant from which hemp and marijuana are cultivated.
 Beyond the more recent, infamous recreational drug history in the United States and other countries, the cannabis plant had been used for many thousands of years for items such as fiber (and therefore fabrics or rope), seed oil, and medicine.

-However, throughout the 1800’s and 1900’s, many countries and territories throughout the world—the United States included in 1937—placed bans on the cultivation, distribution/sale, and use of cannabis, regardless of its purpose.
+However, throughout the 1800’s and 1900’s, many countries and territories throughout the world—including the United States in 1937—placed bans on the cultivation, distribution/sale, and use of cannabis, regardless of its purpose.
 The discussion of the politics behind the United States ban will be excluded for this discussion.

 At <0.3% THC, using this plant for supplements, creams, tinctures, capsules (and more) will not cause the user to feel high or intoxicated the same way marijuana would.
 However, hemp is not only used for supplements and other health-related products.
 Hemp can also be used to make: